The Early Signs Of Skin Cancer?

 However, we know more about how to take care of ourselves and I would like to help you be aware of what you should avoid and how you can help yourself and your loved ones.

-There are lots of things you can do to protect yourself from the sun, and help prevent skin cancer.
+There are lots of actions you can take to protect yourself from the sun and help prevent skin cancer.

 The Cool Factor- To Help Prevent The Early Signs Of Skin Cancer